alien4cloud/csar-public-library/org/ystia/beats/README.rst

     :local:
     :depth: 3

-Beat components are data shippers for many types of data that can enrich Logstash, be searched and analyzed in Elasticsearch, and visualized in Kibana.
+Beat components are data shippers for sending different types of data to Logstash, or to Elasticsearch.
+These data can then be visualized in Kibana.

-Currently in BDCF, three Beats are available:
+Currently in YSTIA, the following Beats are available:

-- **FileBeat** which ships file contents (typically log files)
+- **FileBeat** ships file contents (typically log files)
-- **MetricBeat** which ships metrics about process/system/filesystem
+- **MetricBeat** ships metrics about process/system/filesystem
-- **PacketBeat** which ships information about network traffic
+- **PacketBeat** ships information about network traffic
+- **HeartBeat** monitors services and ships service availability information

 FileBeat
 --------